 “The best days are the ones that start with sunshine and end with moonlight.”

-Also known as Imja Tse, Island Peak is a spectacular peak amid the giants of the Himalaya.
-It is located on top of the Chukung glacier between Ama Dablam and Lhotse peaks, the most sought after trekking destination because of its challenging geographical conditions.
-Island peak /Imja Tse 6189m is the most popular trekking peak to climb in Everest region.
+Island Peak which is also known as Imja Tse 6,189m, is the most popular trekking peak in the Everest region of Nepal.
 Island Peak climbing trip fulfills the dream of every amateur and serious climbers, who have been seeking the thrill of adventure and wish to take adventure climbing trips beyond simply trekking in Everest.

 Day 01: Arrive in Kathmandu (1,300m /4,264 ft)